Rainout gives Nats, Cubs starting pitching options, but they aren't taking them

 The Game 1 starters could now come back in Game 4 on normal rest, but it's not happening

-Game 4 of the NLDS between the Nationals and Cubs has been pushed back to Wednesday due to inclement weather in and around Chicago's venerable Wrigley Field.
+Game 4 of the NLDS between the Nationals and Cubs has been pushed back to Wednesday because of inclement weather in and around Chicago's venerable Wrigley Field.
 Now with one extra day before Game 4 in the best-of-five series, both teams saw several options open up regarding the rotation.

 Instead, Joe Maddon is sticking with Jake Arrieta and Dusty Baker is sticking with Tanner Roark.